2BReality/2breality/README.md

 ##_____________________[Tomorrow Tomorrow](https://youtu.be/Yop62wQH498)
  [Pay 2BReality — Square Cash
  Instantly send money between friends or accept card payments for your business.
 Money deposits directly to your bank account.](https://cash.me/$2BReality)
- ## 26 Days till we vote for the World.
 ### [Is this the Rough Riders of the Year Two Thousand Sixteen](https://youtu.be/0nDCVfnYBhk)?
 [4POTUS](https://twitter.com/hashtag/4potus)

 [VIDEO - Donald Trump Caught on Hot Mic Bragging About Sexual Exploits - ‘ Grab em by the Pussy ’](https://youtu.be/24ofBPMC1h8)